 3. State Voucher and Tax Credit Programs

-A few states offer government-provided aid that allows parents to use public funds to pay for private school tuition.
+A few states offer government-provided aid that allows parents to use public funds to pay for private school tuition (scroll down to “School Vouchers and Tax Relief”).
 This assistance ranges from tax credits, which reimburse you for some expenses, to vouchers that can cover up to half of a private school’s tuition.

 The American Federation for Children provides information about tax credits and voucher programs that can assist families when enrolling their children in private school.